x448/helix-editor-config-toml/README.md

 # Post-Modern Helix Editor Configuration (config.toml)
-A post-modern Helix editor configuration (config.toml) for new users, because everything old is new again.
+A Helix editor configuration (config.toml) for new users.

 ## Introduction

+[Helix](https://github.com/helix-editor/helix) is a modal text editor (similar to Vim) but Helix has "batteries included".
+You don't need to install a bunch of plugins to make Helix great for editing and navigating source code.

-The settings in this config help new users avoid some problems and show how to configure Helix editor with useful examples.
+This small config helps new users avoid some early problems and shows how to configure Helix editor with useful examples.

 Notably, this config maps `esc` key to reset Helix to default state of:
 - normal mode
 - single cursor
 - not having multiple chars selected.

-This post-modern `esc` key shortcut is helpful to new users and reviewers.
+This `esc` key shortcut is helpful to new users and reviewers.
 See:
 - https://github.com/helix-editor/helix/pull/5289
 - https://www.youtube.com/watch?v=8L308PdmhMY&t=887s

+As of Helix 22.12 (December 2022), most color hemes (including default) [don't work well in Helix tutorial](https://github.com/helix-editor/helix/pull/5309) (`hx --tutor`).
+This config uses "dark_plus" theme which works great in Helix tutorial and it looks like "Dark+" from Visual Studio Code.

-Some advanced Helix users dislike the post-modern `esc` key shortcut.
-They prefer to use distinct keys (extra steps) to escape back to fully default state.
-Each way has its pros and cons, with this post-modern config being easier for new users.
+NOTE: Some advanced Helix users dislike the `esc` key shortcut.
+They [prefer to use distinct keys](https://github.com/helix-editor/helix/pull/5289#issuecomment-1365344355) (extra steps) to escape back to fully default state.
+However, `esc` key shortcut doesn't prevent users from pressing comma and semicolon for distinct operations, so using `esc` to fully reset makes Helix easier and more ergonomic.

 ### Instructions: